Fine Art Gallery

 EquityMultiple is a crowdfunding real estate platform focused on commercial real estate, and is quickly growing in popularity thanks to its attractive offerings.

-The Ascent Income Fund offers 11–13% target annualized returns from senior debt positions, so every investment is backed by commercial real estate assets.
+For example, the Ascent Income Fund has a historical distribution yield of 9.08%.
+It takes senior debt positions, so every investment is backed by commercial real estate assets.

-With a $20k minimum investment, Ascent is a great place to start for yield-focused investors.
+With a $5k minimum investment, Ascent is another great option for yield-focused investors.

 Source: EquityMultiple's Ascent Income Fund

-Primary benefit: Invest in commercial real estate via short-term debt, equity, and/or funds.
+Primary benefit: Invest in commercial real estate via short-term notes, equity, and/or funds.

-8. CrowdStreet: best large commercial real estate platform
+8. CrowdStreet: best for large commercial real estate

 • Our rating: